GreyGnome/EnableInterrupt/README.md

 See more details below under USAGE.

-*NOTICE*: Many of the interrupt pins on the ATmega processor used in the Uno, Leonardo, and ATmega2560 are "Pin Change Interrupt pins".
+_NOTICE_: Many of the interrupt pins on the ATmega processor used in the Uno, Leonardo, and ATmega2560 are "Pin Change Interrupt pins".
 This means that under the sheets, the pins *only* trigger on CHANGE, and a number of pins share a single interrupt subroutine.
-There is a significant time between when the interrupt triggers and when the pins are read to determine what actually happened (rising or falling) and which pin changed.
+The library enables these interrupt types to appear normal, so that each pin can support RISING, FALLING, or CHANGE, and each pin can support its own user-defined interrupt subroutine.
+But there is a *significant* time between when the interrupt triggers and when the pins are read to determine what actually happened (rising or falling) and which pin changed.
 Therefore, these pins are *not* suitable for fast changing signals, and under the right conditions such events as a bouncing switch may actually be missed.
 Caveat Programmer.

 ---------------------------------------------------------------------------------------